Steven Mnuchin to Yale classmates: I stand by Trump

 The Treasury secretary also employed one of Trump's frequent tactics: criticizing the press.

-While saying Mnuchin says he is "familiar with the culture wars being fought in our country" -- he writes, "some of these issues are far more complicated than we are led to believe by the mass media."
+While Mnuchin says he is "familiar with the culture wars being fought in our country" -- he writes, "some of these issues are far more complicated than we are led to believe by the mass media."

 He said Trump "deserves the opportunity to propose his agenda" without his opponents seeking to "distract" the administration.